 8. It's powered by a great content management system

-At the heart of every good website is strategy, design, and content.
+At the heart of every good website are strategy, design, and content.
 But, it needs a home.
 If you want a website that works and looks great, you'll need a Content Management System (CMS) that makes maintaining your website easy.
 If you want to learn more about how Finalsite's CMS makes having a good school website easy, request a call with one of our website experts today!